 Certain sections of the park have relentless tsetse flies which will force you to keep your windows shut, and during the rainy season, your sense of adventure will materialise when (on the odd occasion) your vehicle may get stuck in black cotton soil.
 This is not something to fret about, as the driver guides (along with the help of sometimes eager visitors other drivers) dig the car out.

-The swamps, tinged green year round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.
+The swamps which are tinged green throughout the year are the focus for 550 bird species.
+This makes it the habitat with most breeding species anywhere in the world.

-On drier ground you find the Kori bustard, the heaviest flying bird; the stocking-thighed ostrich, the world's largest bird; and small parties of ground hornbills blustering like turkeys.
+On the drier part of the lake, you can spot the Kori Bustard which is the heaviest flying bird, and the ostrich, the largest bird in the world.
+Besides that and small parties of ground hornbills blustering like turkeys.

-More ardent bird-lovers might keep an eye open for screeching flocks of the dazzlingly colorful yellow-collared lovebird, and the somewhat drabber rufous-tailed weaver and ashy starling - all endemic to the dry savannah of north-central Tanzania.
+For most patient and ardent bird-lovers, they might spot the colourful yellow-collared lovebird, the rufous-tailed weaver, and ashy starling.
+These are all endemic to the dry savannah of north-central Tanzania.

-Disused termite mounds are often frequented by colonies of the endearing dwarf mongoose, and pairs of red-and-yellow barbet, which draw attention to themselves by their loud, clockwork-like duetting.
+The abandoned termite mounds are frequented by endearing dwarf mongoose and red-and-yellow barbet, which draw attention to themselves by their loud, clockwork-like duetting.